rahulsonwalkar/MessageGenerator/README.md

 ```
 **Note**: If you are running the code using Git-bash on a windows machine, use `node index.js` instead of `npm start`.

+## Changing phone number for texting

+Change the phone number in `/data/phoneNumber.json` to the number on which you want receieve texts.

 ## Design
 The program is broken down into various modules.
 Each modules consists of a function that serves a portion of the main task (generating and sending welcome text message).